-The EuroMillions is Europe’s biggest lottery because of the amazing prizes it offers each draw.
+The EuroMillions is Europe’s biggest lottery because of the amazing prizes it offers.
 Not only does it have the highest jackpots, but it also offers the most prize categories, which makes it the top choice when it comes to European lotteries.
 Here is everything you need to know about EuroMillions prizes.

 The EuroMillions Jackpot